Be the director of your own career with one of the nation’s best Master’s in Film degrees.

 CalArts offers a comprehensive, three-year MFA in Film and Video.
 Students have a range of opportunities at CalArts, including an Integrated Media minor.
 This minor allows students who are specifically interested in cutting-edge technology to specialize in digital media.
 All students, however, will complete the core, which includes:

 - Film Production Workshop

 CalArts is ranked among the top 10 best fine arts programs in the nation by U.S. News & World Report.
 The school has partnered with many industry giants to provide innumerable creative and business opportunities for its students.
 For example, Disney has had a huge influence on CalArts.
 The Walt Disney Modular Theatre, located on campus, is just a small reflection of that influence.

 The Stony Brook member within the State University of New York System is a public research university.
 It is located on Long Island and is home to around 25,000 combined undergraduate and graduate students.
 A dozen schools and colleges comprise the SUNY Stony Brook campus, including the illustrious College of Arts and Science.
+Features

 The Stony Brook MFA in Film is a creative-driven program that emphasizes workshops and craft over seminars.
 Which isn't to say the program isn't also highly practical.
 Indeed, students learn how to write compelling scripts, operate equipment and cameras, develop production plans, and direct their stories.
 Other reasons to consider SUNY Stony Brook include:

 - Scholarships from Sundance Institute

 - Your work will be showcased in film festivals around the world

 - A renowned archive of film literature and media